ayush-1701/Oryzed/README.md

 5. Open your browser and go to `http://localhost:3000` to view the application.

+6. To start Backend, chnge directory to oryzed/backend, and run cmd:
+    ```
+    uvicorn main:app --reload
+    ```

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.